wq/wq/docs/app/sup.md

 =============

 ## appcache.js
-[appcache.js] provides event connectors for reporting application cache status to the user
+The [appcache.js] module provides event connectors for reporting application cache status to the user

 ## console.js
 [console.js] provides a shim for code using `console.log`, which will fail in environments where `console` doesn't exist (looking at you, IE).
 Alternative of course is to never use `console.log` in production code.